Resources for Parents

 Success Coaching is an opportunity for students to “discover out loud” what God has already placed within them.
 Regent’s certified coaches help them to explore the change God has initiated, identify and overcome challenges, and put a plan into action.
 We want our students to be everything God created them to be.

 Regent Counseling Services provides free professional counseling to Regent students at the Virginia Beach campus.
 Services include individual counseling, group counseling, pre-marital/marriage counseling, assessments, and psychoeducational workshops.

-Our Office of Career & Talent Management empowers students for the world of work.
+Career Services empowers students for the world of work.
 Services range from the basics of exploring majors and career paths, to connecting with employers for internships and interviews.
 Our students have access to coaches and premier online career assessments.

 Students may access the online tool called Handshake to apply for internships around the nation.
 Handshake lists thousands of opportunities, allowing students to filter by area of interest, geographic location, and paid/unpaid, plus other details.
 Once an internship is secured, we ask students to complete a brief orientation through Regent, in order to receive course credit.
-More information is available by contacting Career & Talent Management.
+More information is available by contacting Career Services.